 Also known as Seborrhoeic Warts and Basal Cell Papillomas.
 Although harmless (benign) they can sometimes itch and become inflamed causing irritation.
 They start off flat but become raised over a period of years taking on a wart like, rough textured appearance and varying in colour from light brown to dark brown or black.
 Many people dislike the look of them especially when they occur on the face.
 They are not infectious.

-Verruca (Plantar Wart)
+Verruca (Plantar wart)

 Common Wart

 Small, grainy skin growths usually found on the fingers and hands.
 They have a rough, irregular surface, vary in size and can appear on their own or in a group.
 Common warts are caused by the Human Papilloma Virus (HPV) and are highly contagious.
+Diathermy treatment stimulates the body’s own immune system to attack the wart virus.
+Warts can be stubborn and often take more than one treatment with a 4-6 week interval.
+Please be aware this treatment is not sensation free and some discomfort may be felt.

 Please ask for advice on these additional treatable skin conditions: